 2. Test, test, test

 When it comes to email timing, there’s no one-size-fits-all solution.
 What works for one organization may not work for another.
 That’s why it’s so important to test different send times and frequency levels to see what gets the best results for your organization.
 Trying out different tactics will help you find the sweet spot for your year-end email campaign.
+Effective testing can be key to email campaign success.

 3. Keep an eye on the clock